inarts/paper-template/README.md

 Template for papers
 ===================

 This is my personal paper template.
-I have developed it when writing my PhD thesis and it has proven useful in many occasions (project proposals, papers, technical reports etc.)
+I  developed it when writing my PhD thesis and it has proven useful in many occasions (project proposals, papers, technical reports etc.)